 Changing your BGSU Password

 Log into MyBGSU and change your password by clicking on Help Desk in the top right and then Change BGSU Password in the lower left. (see "Tips to create a strong password" above for suggestions on picking a good password)

 Use Two Factor Authentication

-We strongly encourage you to use two step authentication.
+Our office strongly encourages you to use Two Factor Authentication protection whenever possible/available.
 The process requires you to enter your username and password, but after you submit them you are notified on your mobile phone via a text or phone call.
 Once you approve the request, you are granted access to your account.
 The multifactor authentication is the latest technology used to protect your account, because it includes something you know (password) and the approval notification on your mobile device.

-Currently, the following critical services are protected by Two Step Authentication:
+Currently, the following critical services are protected by Two Factor Authentication: